Suicide Prevention Council of Roanoke Valley hosts several campaigns throughout the year. Click below to learn more!

 2. Must include 988 Suicide & Crisis Lifeline or the Crisis Text Line: Text HOME to 741741

-3. Must be a youth in Roanoke or Salem City or Roanoke, Craig, or Botetourt County.
+3. Must be a youth or adult in Roanoke or Salem City or Roanoke, Craig, or Botetourt County.

 5. Must submit entry as a scan, jpg file, or png file.